luarvic/click2approve/README.md

 - Upload, list, download, preview, and delete files stored in filesystem-backed user file storage.
-- Compose approval requests with one or more files, a title, description, and email-based approvers.
+- Compose approval requests with one or more files, a title, description, and email-based assignees.
-- Build multi-step approval workflows with serial or parallel approver steps.
+- Build multi-step approval workflows with serial or parallel assignee steps.
 - Track sent approval requests in the outbox, inspect request details, see in-progress request state, cancel pending requests, and delete requests.
 - Review incoming approval tasks in the inbox, open task details, preview